 Add the 1 tablespoon vinegar and 1/3 cup oil to the Irish cream mixture and stir well.

-Then add to the dry ingredients and stir just a little bit, preferably by hand.
+Then add to the dry ingredients and stir until just combined.

 Fill the paper cups only to 3/4, I find it easiest with a ladle.